m91michel/knowledge/not-sorted.md

 - [Sequoia's investment in Zapier confirms automation is having a moment](https://www.indiehackers.com/post/sequoias-investment-in-zapier-confirms-automation-is-having-a-moment-4184a32768) - **Background:** Last week, The Information announced news no one expected.
 Sequoia Capital, the famed venture capital firm that has backed companies lik...

 - [Mapping the Creator EconomySubscribe to @HugoAmsellem](https://hugo.pm/mapping-the-creator-economy/)

+- [How To Make Money Online](https://ebizfacts.com/how-to-make-money-online/) - A definitive guide on how to make money online.
+Dozens of ideas and real examples for earning a few dollars to millions per month on the internet.
+Plus my #1 recommendation (not what you think).